-What’s the most beautiful day of your life?
+What is the most beautiful day of your life?

-I lived the first 24 years of my life without a “happiest day,” and I didn’t feel like I was missing out.
-But there came a day, a day when New York City was calm and cold, with a clear sky, that I’ve come to regard as the most beautiful day of my life.
-That day was February 15, 2020, a Saturday, and I’ve never been able to forget how peaceful and fulfilling it was.
-Which is why I’m writing about it.
-I love this story because it mirrors so well my nature—a man from a small town who lives for the large cities, a North American at heart but a European in spirit.
-The story says it all, or almost.
+I lived the first 24 years of my life without a “happiest day,” and I didn’t feel I was missing out.
+But there came a day, a day when New York City was calm and cold, with a clear sky and soft weather, that I’ve come to regard as the most beautiful day of my life.
+That day was February 15, 2020, it was a Saturday, and I’ve never been able to forget how peaceful and fulfilling it was.
+And this is why I am writing about it.
+I love this story because it mirrors exactly who I am—a man from a small town who loves large cities, a North American at heart but a European in spirit.

 From Williamsport, PA to the United Nations

 It was February 2020.
-I came to New York City the day before “the day” I was volunteering as a French interpreter at the United Nations.
-I had rented a small car in Williamsport, PA, where I was a Fulbright fellow, and drove to NYC listening to audiobooks and podcasts.
-Once at the UN headquarters, I met a young European man, Robert, who worked for a German non-profit.
+I came to New York City a day before “the day.”
+I was volunteering as a French interpreter at the United Nations, so I rented a small car in Williamsport, PA, where I was a Fulbright fellow, and drove to NYC listening to podcasts and audiobooks.
 Accompanying me to the UN were two French colleagues from the Fulbright program.
-One of them made plans to get dinner with Robert after going to the Museum of Modern Arts, and it turned out to be what led to that beautiful day.
+They were both from other colleges in the state of Pennsylvania.

-The Simplicity of Beauty
+The Beauty of Simplicity

 After strolling around in Brooklyn for a few hours, we returned to my car to leave for Coney Island.
 As I plugged my phone to the audio system, a call came in.
 It was from an acquaintance I was supposed to meet that day.
 My heart sank.
-I had deliberately “forgotten” we were supposed to meet.
+I had “forgotten” we were supposed to meet.
 And, by that time, I was already glad I had done so.
-The acquaintance wanted me to help with a project, but I had my reasons for not meeting.
+The acquaintance wanted me to help with a project, but I had my reasons for not wanting to meet.

 As If a Scene from a Movie